President, Community Hospital Division; and President, St. Joseph's Hospital

 Vice President, Business and Program Development, Community Memorial Hospital and St. Joseph's Hospital

 Rock Evenson serves as the vice president of business operations for Community Memorial Hospital in Menomonee Falls and St. Joseph’s Hospital in West Bend; both part of the Froedtert & the Medical College of Wisconsin health network.
-He is responsible for inpatient rehabilitation at Community Memorial Hospital; outpatient care center, service line management for heart and vascular services, cardiac diagnostics and rehabilitation, women’s health, mental health services and musculoskeletal services for both community hospitals; and Kathy Hospice on the St. Joseph’s Hospital campus.
+He is responsible for inpatient rehabilitation at Community Memorial Hospital; outpatient care center, service line management for heart and vascular services, cardiac diagnostics and rehabilitation, women’s health, mental health services and musculoskeletal services for both community hospitals.

 Evenson joined the organization in 1992 and has served in various leadership roles since then.
 A certified public accountant, Evenson received his bachelor’s degree in business administration from the University of Wisconsin-Milwaukee.
 He is a fellow of the Life Management Institute, the Healthcare Financial Management Association and the Advisory Board Company.
 Evenson enjoys his role within the two community hospitals; emphasizing that staff’s compassion and commitment enhance the quality of life for the communities.